Each month, SOCHE and member institutions will honor faculty and staff employees for their excellence.

 Chair and Associate Professor of Education at Wittenberg University

-Dr. Brian D. Yontz, chair and associate professor of education at Wittenberg, teaches courses in urban education, educational policy, foundations of education, and urban education at the graduate and undergraduate level.
+Dr. Brian D. Yontz, chair and associate professor of education at Wittenberg, teaches courses in urban education, educational policy, foundations of education, and urban education at the graduate and undergraduate levels.
 Yontz previously served as a Board of Examiner member for the Council for the Accreditation of Educator Preparation (CAEP) and was recently elected to the Board of Trustees for the Ohio Association of Colleges of Teacher Education (OACTE).
 From 2006-2009, he served as the director of student teaching and teacher placement and served as the director of licensure and program approval.
 The author of multiple peer-reviewed articles and book chapters, Yontz has presented at numerous state, national, and international conferences.
 In 2015, he won the National Scholar Award from the Association of Independent Liberal Arts Colleges for Teacher Education for research focused on alternative pathways of teacher credentialing.

 Dr. Yontz is an expert in education and has been able to convey his knowledge in a way that is understandable and exciting to students.
 Current and former students always talk about how great of a professor he is and provide that commentary unsolicited.
 He always looks out for what’s best for his students, provides them with superior teaching expertise, and shows them genuine care that makes Wittenberg the amazing place that it is.
 He has shown superior classroom teaching and represents academic excellence.